 A petition is a request by a group of citizens for Parliament to take action to solve a particular problem.
-It is the oldest and most direct way that citizens can draw attention to a problem and ask the Parliament to help them.
-The Parliament receives many petitions each year on many different subjects.
+It is the oldest and most direct way that citizens can draw attention to a problem and ask Parliament to help them.
+The Australian Parliament receives many petitions each year on many different subjects.

 Form and content